rusag/getting_and_cleaning_data_cproject/README.md

-getting_and_cleaning_data_cproject

-#create path to files

-#import features

-#import train datasets and assign column names from features

-#import test datasets and assign column names from features
-subj_test <- read.table("subject_test.txt")
+#Course Project

+##Load Data
+##Merge
+##Extract columns with mean and SD
+##Export the datased in txt file

+##Load Data
+Create paths to directories of the files to be used Import features
-#bind subjects with train and test and change colname to subject

-#bind activities with train and test and change colname to activity
+Import train datasets and assign column names from features Import test datasets and assign column names from features Bind subjects with train and test and change colname to subject Bind activities with train and test and change colname to activity

+##Merge
-#merge test and traing
+Merge test and training datasets into one dataset

-#create a vector indicating column indexes with mean or std
-#+2 is because we have two new columns on the left -> subject and activity
+##Extract columns with meand and SD

-extract measurements on mean and std for each measurement

-Use descriptive activity names to name the activities in the data set

-make the dataset more readable
+First create a vector indicating column indexes with mean or SD Using column indexes extract measurements on mean and std for each measurement into a new dataset Use descriptive activity names to name the activities in the dataset Make the dataset more readable

+##Export the datased in txt file
-creates independent tidy data set with the average of each variable for each activity and each subject

-export the file with output
+Create independent tidy data set with the average of each variable for each activity and each subject Export the file with output into "Course_Project.txt" with row.names = FALSE